 The Ring Stick Up Cam provides extra security and convenience because it lets you interact with people on your property from your smartphone, laptop, or tablet.
 It was one of the first solar-powered security cameras to offer two-way talk, and it works with Amazon Alexa for voice control.

-Ring also offers a theft protection guarantee.
+This solar-powered Ring camera also comes with a theft protection guarantee.
 If your Stick Up Cam gets snatched, Ring will replace it for free.
 But that’s one of the only things you get for free.
 Live video streaming comes standard, but if you want to record and save video, you’ll need a Ring Protect Plan, which starts around $3 a month.

 - Use strong, unique passwords for all your accounts